 Student Nominations by partner Universities: by 30 October 2020.

-Students from partner universities and external students are asked to finalize the on-line application by 15 November 2020 and to upload their CV, ToR and motivation letter.
+All students must complete the on-line application by 15 November 2020 (including CV, ToR and motivation letter).

 The School will be activated with a minimum number of 10 participants.